Breeders’ Cup 2021

-This year the series comes to Keeneland Race Course for only the second time.
+This year the series comes to San Diego’s iconic racing venue Del Mar.
 All in all, 14 championship races will take place featuring some of the top thoroughbred talents in the world.

 On our pages, we’ll take you through all odds, the top horses, provide betting guides, tips, and also some fun facts along the way.